Manage data links

 - If you selected automatic updates for the element, the orange question mark appears on the Automatic Update Enabled

-- In the Data Links dialog, the question mark appears next to the linked element's data source (see Manage linked data with the Data Links dialog).
+- In the Data Links dialog, next to the linked element's data source (see Manage linked data with the Data Links dialog).

-When think-cell can't reestablish a data link to Excel, a red exclamation mark (
+When think-cell can't connect to a linked Excel range to restore a data link, a red exclamation mark (

-When think-cell can't reestablish a data link to Excel, you can still update the data in linked elements using their element datasheets (see Element datasheets).
+When think-cell can't restore a data link, you can still manage the data in linked elements using their element datasheets (see Element datasheets).
 To do so, select the element, then select Open Datasheet .
 Alternatively, double-click the element.
-The element datasheet opens, containing the most recently used data from the linked Excel range.
+The element datasheet opens, containing a copy of the most recently used data from the linked Excel range.

-If you later establish a data link to an Excel range, any changes in the element datasheet will remain until you update the element with the linked Excel data.
-To ensure that your changes in the element datasheet aren't overwritten, think-cell disables automatic updates for linked elements when you open and edit their element datasheets.
+If you later link the element to an Excel range, changes that you made in the element with the element datasheet will not change until you update it with the linked Excel data.
+To ensure that the changes that you made in the element with the element datasheet aren't overwritten, think-cell disables automatic updates for linked elements when you open and edit their element datasheets.

 Manage linked data with the Data Links dialog